 Description: Portrait miniature of Miss Mary Pearson, a young lady wearing white muslin dress, her dark brown hair curled and upswept.
 The painting is by William Wood (1769-1810).
 Watercolour on ivory; oval, measuring 3 ½ in (91mm) high.
 It is in a gold frame, with plaited hair on the reverse.

 Made: c.
 1798

 Context: Mary Pearson was the daughter of the distinguished naval officer Sir Richard Pearson and his wife Margaret.
 In the summer of 1796 she met Jane’s brother Henry Austen at Rowling in Kent (where Jane’s brother Edward Austen lived), and the pair became engaged to be married.

 On Friday 16 September 1796, Jane wrote home to Cassandra:

 ‘If Miss Pearson should return with me, pray be careful not to expect too much Beauty.
-I will not pretend to say that on first view she quite answered the opinion I had formed of her.
-My Mother I am sure will be disappointed.
-From what I remember of her picture, it is of no great resemblance.’
+I will not pretend to say that on a first view she quite answered the opinion I had formed of her.—My Mother I am sure will be disappointed, if she does not take care.
+From what I remember of her picture, it is no great resemblance.’

-This artwork was acquired in March 2020 with support from the Beecroft Bequest and Art Fund.
+Credit: This artwork was acquired in March 2020 with support from the Beecroft Bequest and Art Fund.